Brandon Hepburn

-Brandon Hepburn (born December 6, 1989) is a former American football linebacker.
-He played college football for Florida A&M and was drafted in the seventh round of the 2013 NFL Draft by the Detroit Lions.
+Brandon Hepburn (born December 6, 1989) is an American former football linebacker.
+He played college football for Florida A&M and was selected in the seventh round of the 2013 NFL draft by the Detroit Lions.

-Early years
+Early life

-Hepburn attended North Rockland High School in Thiells, New York.
-His senior season saw him amass 132 tackles, 8 sacks and an interception in addition to him being awarded the Journal News Scholar Athlete award.
+Hepburn attended North Rockland High School in Thiells, New York, where he competing in wrestling and played on the football team.
+As a junior, he recorded 57 tackles and two sacks as a linebacker and fullback.
+Hepburn was converted to a defensive tackle ahead of his senior season and recorded 132 tackles, eight sacks and an interception.
+He aided his team to a NYSPHSAA Class AA West title and earned Journal News first-team all-county honors.
+Hepburn was also member of the NAACP Youth Council, the National Honor Society, the Science Honor Society and the Key Club, earning the Journal News Scholar-Athlete award as a senior.

 College career

-He played college football at Florida A&M. Hepburn redshirted in 2008.
+Hepburn played college football at Florida A&M, recording 163 tackles, 15 tackles for loss, 7.5 sacks, 11 pass breakups, two forced fumbles, and one fumble recovery in four years.
+Hepburn redshirted in 2008 as a tight end before later being converted to a linebacker.
 The following year, he was relegated to special teams duty and had 13 total tackles.
 In 2010, he played in all 11 games recording 63 tackles, a sack and a forced fumble.
-In his senior year, he found himself with 86 tackles, 5.5 sacks, 7 passes deflected and a forced fumble and was named 1st team all-MEAC.
+In his senior year, he put up 86 tackles (9.5 for loss), 5.5 sacks, 7 passes deflected and a forced fumble and was a first-team All-Mid-Eastern Athletic Conference (MEAC) selection.

 Professional career

 Detroit Lions

-Hepburn was selected by the Detroit Lions in the seventh round (245th overall) of the 2013 NFL Draft.
+Hepburn was selected by the Detroit Lions in the seventh round (245th overall) of the 2013 NFL draft.
 The Lions later signed Hepburn to a reserve/future contract on January 3, 2014.

 Philadelphia Eagles

 Hepburn was signed to the Philadelphia Eagles practice squad on September 9, 2014.
 On September 30, 2014, he was released.
-On October 7, 2014, he was re-signed to practice squad.
+On October 7, 2014, Hepburn was re-signed to practice squad.
 On January 5, 2015, he signed a future contract.
-On August 14, 2015, he was waived.
+On August 14, 2015, Hepburn was waived after having suffered an abdominal injury.
 On August 17, 2015, he was placed on injured reserve.
-On August 21, 2015, he was waived from injured reserve.
+On August 21, 2015, Hepburn was waived from injured reserve.
 On November 30, 2015, he was placed on injured reserve.